brilacasck/face-detection-facial-expression-recognition/README.md

 ## Stages

-1. Data Mining
+1. Gathering Dataset
-2. Run Opencv Cascade Detection Script
+2. Train Cascade Classifier
-3. Obtain Cascade XML file
-4. Train CNN Data
+3. Train CNN
-5. Merge Face Detection and Facial Expression Recognition
+4. Merge Face Detection and Facial Expression Recognition

 ----
 ----
 ----

-### Data Mining
+### Gathering Dataset

-We'll need 2 datasets for our purpose:
+We need 2 datasets for our project:

-1. dataset for cascade classification
+1. Dataset for Cascade Classifier
-2. dateset for cnn classification
+2. Dateset for CNN

-The first is used to detect faces among all other objects. \
+The first dataset is used to detect face among other objects. \
-So the **faces** are the **positive** data and **all other objects** could be the **negative** data.
+So the **faces** are the **positive** data and **other objects** could be the **negative**.

-The seconds will be used for our convolutional neural network feed. \
-The dataset should be separated to these 6 expressions:
+The second dataset is used for CNN feed.
+After the CNN training, the trained model can recognize five different emotions.
+Therefore, we seperate the second dataset to the following expressions. \

 - neutral
 - happy
 - sad
 - surprised
-- disgusted
 - angry

-Well, better to say that we used these six expression list to classify the sentiment of a face.
-You could use any dataset type that you need!
+You can train the cascade classifier and the CNN with any type of data!

 ----

-### Opencv Train Cascade
+### Train Cascade Classifier

-You can find relevant codes in ***cascade*** folder of repository.
+You can find relevant code in ***cascade*** folder of the repository.

 To be honest, this part of job was a little tricky and boring. \
-To use the haar or lbp `opencv_traincascade` you should:
+To use the haar or lbp `opencv_traincascade`, first you should:

-1. Have opencv and opencv_contrib command collections
+1. Get opencv and opencv_contrib command collections
 2. Run the command via cli rather than python program

-So we had decided to write some *bash scripts* to make the process easier And it is about a year passed from that procedure and I don't really remember the exact steps. \
+So we had decided to write some *bash scripts* to make the process easier. \
 This is what I'd wrote as an *Instruction*:

 1. fill out the folders: **"neg_orig"** and **"pos_orig"** with images